open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ℹ️ Additional conversion rules from OpenTelemetry Logs to Loki

-* `.` in attributes and resource attributes are converted into `_` when they are mapped as Loki labels or metadata.
+* All special characters, including `.` in attribute and resource attribute names, are converted into `_` when they are mapped as Loki labels or metadata.
 * OTel attribute values with complex data types (i.e. arrays, nested structures) are converted into JSON strings

 ### Migration instructions